 This includes the socks a player wears.

-If every player was wearing different color shin guards the referee could quickly become confused!
+If every player wore different color shin guards, the referee could quickly become confused!

 Pull the socks up your leg as far as they will go until the shin guard is completely covered.

 You can then either leave the top of your sock covering your knee or alternatively fold the sock at the top so the fold sits between your knee and the top of the shin guard.

 5. Fix the Shin Guards to Stop Them From Slipping

 Once the shin guards and socks are in place, you are ready to head out onto the field.

 Occasionally, while playing, you may notice your shin guards slipping while you are wearing them.
 This is not uncommon and happens when the socks you are wearing are not tight enough to hold them up.

 Don’t worry about it too much, as there are a few ways to prevent this from happening.